 Peru is definitely a popular stomping ground on the South American backpacking itinerary.
 Who doesn’t want to see Machu Picchu, right?

 That doesn’t mean it’s not without its issues, though.
-Crime happens, as it does everywhere, but in Peru, you’ll likely to be targeted BECAUSE you’re a tourist.
+Crime happens, as it does everywhere, but in Peru, you’ll likely be targeted BECAUSE you’re a tourist.
 Visitors are often seen as wealthy.
-In comparison to the locals, you probably are.

 Theft, mugging, pickpocketing in crowded places, as well as corruption with many people from the police to even tour agents, make it a potentially scary place to visit.
 So do drug trafficking gangs – and political demonstrations that turn violent.